Find Affordable College Courses

 Topeka, KS

-You’ll join some of the best and brightest minds around you if you attend Washburn University.
-The school came in at #2 on this year’s Most Popular Online Political Science & Government Schools in the Plains States Region list.
-Washburn University is a medium-sized public school located in the city of Topeka.
+You’ll be in good company if you decide to attend Washburn University.
+It ranked #2 on our 2023 Most Popular Online Political Science & Government Schools in the Plains States Region list.
+Washburn University is a medium-sized public school located in the medium-sized city of Topeka.

 Full Political Science & Government at Washburn University Report